luttje/filament-user-attributes/README.md

 #### Filament Livewire Components

-For Filament Livewire components you need to specify the `UserAttributesComponent` trait with `insteadof` for the `form` and `table` methods:
+For Filament Livewire components you need to specify the `UserAttributesComponent` trait with `insteadof` for the `form` and `table` methods.

+We implement the `UserAttributesConfigContract` method `getUserAttributesConfig` so the configuration is retrieved from the user model.

 ```php
 use Luttje\FilamentUserAttributes\Contracts\UserAttributesConfigContract;